Alexa Seleno

 All other approaches that do not comply with the standard represent an enormous risk for the expert in preventive fire protection as well as the building owner in the event of damage because the orientation fire tests do not allow a conclusive assessment.

-The TU Munich has recently carried out a study dealing with the fire behavior of LED screens and in which it could be shown that orienting fire tests do not allow any statement and all products were testable according to standards.
+The TU Munich has recently carried out a study dealing with the fire behavior of LED screens, which showed that preliminary fire tests do not allow for reliable conclusions and that all products were testable in compliance with standards.
 See here.

 Myth 4: